 Job interviews are tough.
 It's as if every interview question was crafted to take you out of the race.

-You spend time before the interview reading about the company, you rehearse your answers to every question you think they'll ask you, and then on the day of the interview, you show up an hour early and drink far too much coffee.
+You spend time reading about the company before the interview, rehearse your answers to every question you think they'll ask you, and then, on the day of the interview, you show up an hour early and drink far too much coffee.

 Yeah, we’ve all been there - interviews are anxiety-inducing at the best of times.

 Well, we’re here to help reduce some of that pre-interview anxiety.
-This guide lifts the lid on QA interviews, lists common types of software testing, and explores some QA interview questions and answers to help you prepare for the big day.
+This guide lifts the lid on QA interviews, lists some of the toughest software testing interview questions, and explores some QA interview questions and answers to help you prepare for the big day.

 How To Prepare For A QA Interview?